 Going by the negligible English words on the bottom half of the poster, it appears that the Japanese title of Universal Soldier was Spirit of the Future.
 Such a title would only have reaped maximum benefits if JCVD and Dolph Lundgren were choreographed by Tony Ching Siu-Tung i.e. the most marvelous maestro when it comes to wirework.
-The cyborg premise would actually have allowed for Tony’s penchant of undercranking and broken laws of gravity.
+The cyborg premise would actually have allowed for Tony’s penchant for undercranking and broken laws of gravity.

 Nowhere to Run – This was an attempt at a more realistic JCVD star project with more drama.
 Because the fights are true streetfighting (encounters with people who are not martial artists), the fights would definitely have benefited from the powerful realism and raw emotion of Sammo Hung’s watchful eye.

 Street Fighter – Contrary to the title and the previous movie, the action style would need flights of fancy but not in an excessive way like what Tony Ching did when he admirably choreographed the Chinese parody of the computer game (i.e. Wong Jing’s Future Cops).
 In theory, Tony was the ideal candidate.
-However, there is a problem – his style would have been too excessive for each of the individual fighting styles to shine through.
+However, there is a problem – his style would have been too extreme for each of the individual fighting styles to shine through.
 This is why you would need someone like Corey Yuen, who would find a fine line between grounded martial arts action and flights of fantasy.
 This characteristic would serve well when he was hired on X-Men.

 The Quest – With this being a martial arts tournament movie involving a wide range of styles, JCVD’s job as director would have been made considerably easier when having Yuen Woo-Ping on board.
 To understand why this would work, look at Yuen’s work on the similarly-themed Fearless (the comeback Jet Li movie which Zhang Yimou’s Hero ought to have been).